Brick Calculator

 When should I use the Brick Calculator?

-Use it when your task matches one of these common needs: Estimate brick count for a simple wall face.
+Use it when your task matches one of these common needs: Estimate brick count for a simple wall face after openings are removed.
 Use actual brick face dimensions and mortar joint thickness.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the wall face area, brick face dimensions, mortar joint thickness, and waste percent.

 What is the Brick Calculator doing with my inputs?

-In plain language: The calculator adds the mortar joint to brick length and height, converts the face area to square feet, adds waste to wall area, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator adds the mortar joint to the brick face length and height, converts that face area to square feet, multiplies wall area by the waste factor, divides by brick coverage, and rounds up.
+The examples on the page are there so you can compare your inputs with a brick-wall example before copying the answer.

 What do the main Brick Calculator inputs mean?